Tensor diagrams and Chebyshev polynomials

+The diagrammatic description of invariants in $R_{a,b}(V)$ given above is not unique.
+To obtain uniqueness one has to consider a number of local relations satisfied by invariants in $R_{a,b}(V)$ and illustrated on the tensor diagrams in Figure ~\ref{skein}.
+For example, relation $(f)$ in Figure ~\ref{skein} might be interpreted as the trivial invariant $\mathrm{det}(v,v,v)=\mathrm{det}(u^\ast,u^\ast,u^\ast)=0$.
+Relation $(e)$ represents a trivial invariant with a symmetric and antisymmetric pair of arguments, but since we consider the case of symmetric tensors, we let corresponding invariant be the trivial invariant.

-From the First Fundamental Theorem of invariant theory it follows that any $\mathrm{SL(V)}$-invariant of $R_{a,b}(V)$ can be written as a linear combinations of invariants associated to tensor diagrams constructed by superimposition of the building blocks corresponding to the $\mathrm{vol}$ and $\mathrm{vol}^*$ tensors.
-This writing however is not unique.
-In Figure \ref{skein} a number of relations of invariants associated to tensor diagrams are illustrated.
-These relations, called {\em skein relations for tensor diagrams}, allow to transform a small fragment $F$ of the diagram $D$ into linear combinations of other diagrams $F=c_iF_i, c_i \in \mathbb N$, where the $F_i$ are tensor diagrams of the same type as $F$.
-Whenever the tensor diagram corresponding to $F$ defines the same invariant as $c_iF_i$, one has that $[D]=\sum_ic_i[D_i], $ where $D_i$ indicates the tensor diagram obtained from $D$ by replacing the fragment $F$ with the other pieces $F_i$ and keeping the rest of the diagram unchanged.
-The validity of the skein relations follow directly from the definition of tensors, see \cite{Blinn2}.
+These relations, called {\em skein relations}, allow one to transform a small fragment $F$ of the diagram $D$ into linear combinations of other diagrams $F=c_iF_i, c_i \in \mathbb Z_{\geq0},$ where the $F_i$ are tensor diagrams of the same type as $F.$ Whenever $F$ defines the same invariant as $c_iF_i,$ one has that $[D]=\sum_ic_i[D_i], $ where $D_i$ indicates the tensor diagram obtained from $D$ by replacing the fragment $F$ with the other pieces $F_i$ and keeping the rest of the diagram unchanged.